ReverseSage/Slurm-ubuntu-20.04.1/README.md

-# slurm_gpu_ubuntu
+# slurm on ubuntu
-Instructions for setting up a SLURM cluster using Ubuntu 18.04.3 with GPUs.
+Instructions for setting up a SLURM cluster using Ubuntu 20.04.1 with GPUs.
 Go from a pile of hardware to a functional GPU cluster with job queueing and user management.

-OS used: Ubuntu 18.04.3 LTS
+OS used: Ubuntu 20.04.1 LTS

 # Overview